 Light Pollution

 When visitors from the city come to Hoher List Observatory and look up at the sky on a clear night, they are usually overwhelmed by what hits their eyes.
 About 80% of the population in Germany has no chance to admire the magnificent starry sky in everyday's life, because the city lights and the intensive illumination of industrial parks in the periphery of the cities have made this sky disappear.
 A child growing up in the city and reading a book about celestial objects will perceive only the Sun, the Moon and the very brightest of the stars and planets.
 And, most of the time, only if they are pointed out to it by someone else.
 In the brightly lit cities, no one has the idea to look up at night.
+On the other hand, there is a growing number of initiatives to counteract light pollution with 'islands' of a still very dark night sky, see https://www.camperdays.de/blog/europa/deutschland/sternenpark-deutschland.html.

 Internal and external illumination of buildings, even in off-hours, has sadly become the norm nowadays, although, on reflection, many of these measures are unnecessary, or even absurd.
 Many people are not aware that this also unbalances wildlife's way of life, especially the birds.
 Many animals have completely changed their night-time behaviour or have migrated, because they cannot survive in bright nights.
 The ecological consequences of light pollution are enormous, and the economic benefits are highly questionable at best.
 An example of useless lighting, radiating upwards into the night sky, is shown in the following picture, taken near the small town of Ulmen.